wisezeee/rpm-hws_7-1_2023/README.md

 # How run
 Add .env file with your data

-Go to folder with project and run commands:
+Go to repo/fastapi and run commands:

 _$ docker run -d -p 27018:27017 mongo_